edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

     ```
 !!! note
     The service name is added to the tags for every metric reported from each service.
 Additional tags may be added via the service's Telemetry configuration.
 See the `Writable.Telemetry` at [Common Configuration](../configuration/CommonConfiguration/#configuration-properties) for more details.
 A service may also add metric specific tags via code when it collects the individual metrics.

+### Common Service Metrics

+!!! edgey "Edgex 2.3"
+    Collection of common service metrics for all core/support/application/device services is new in Edgex 2.3.
+Additional common service metrics will be added in future releases.

+All services now have the ability to collect the following common service metrics

+- **SecuritySecretsRequested** - Count of secrets requested from the service's Secret Store.
+- **SecuritySecretsStored** - Count of secret stored to the service's Secret Store.